Python3pkg/Munchlax/html/_sources/index.rst.txt

    :maxdepth: 2
    :caption: Contents:

 Munchlax is a Slack library for Python 3.4+.
+Munchlax is asynchronous so you'll be able to process lots of stuff at once.

 Installing Munchlax
 ===================